 Located in the West Block of Cypress Hills Saskatchewan, to get to the equestrian campsite simply drive as you would as if you were heading to Fort Walsh National Historic Site, but instead of making a left down into the site at the end of the paved road, continue straight on over the cattle guard, down Battle Creek Road.
 Signs will point you in the direction of the Equestrian Campground.

-No hay is permitted (to avoid introducing weeds and undesirable plants).
-Processed feed (cubes) is allowed and is also available at the Ranger Station or bring your own.
+Note: Hay is not permitted (to avoid introducing weeds and undesirable plants).
+Processed feed (cubes) are allowed and are also available at the Ranger Station.

 Cypress Hills – Alberta – Equestrian Camping